EmmanouilRichman/Calculator/README.md

 # Calculator
-A Simple Calculator that uses a MVC desgin pattern!
+A Simple Calculator that uses a MVC desgin pattern.
 I Hope you guys enjoy my work!